ClobberXD/caps_alert/README.md

-# caps_alert 1.0
+# Caps Alert [caps_alert]

-This simple mod catches chat messages with ALL-CAPS.
+This simple mod catches chat messages with ALL-CAPS and NEArLY ALL-cAPS.
 The player is warned thrice, and gets kicked on the 4th violation.
-Online moderators are notified of the kick, so that they know that a player has already been using all-CAPS for awhile, and can mete out tougher punishments.
+Online moderators are notified of the kick, so that they know that a player has already been using CAPS for awhile, and can mete out appropriate punishments.

 #### Mod dependencies: none